Create an Apple ID on Mac

 Note: In several countries and regions, you can use a phone number instead of an email address as your Apple ID.
 See the Apple Support article Use your mobile phone number as your Apple ID.

-For information about setting up your Apple ID preferences on your Mac, see Set up your Apple ID preferences.
+For information about setting up your Apple ID preferences on your Mac, see Set up your Apple ID preferences on Mac.

 To keep your purchases and access to Apple services secure, don’t share your Apple ID and password with others.
-To share your purchases with family members, you can set up a Family Sharing group with up to six members of your family.
-See Set up Family Sharing.
+To share your purchases with family members, you can set up a Family Sharing group with up to five other family members.
+See What is Family Sharing on Mac?